Sun Valley, Idaho

-We had lunch at the base of the Warm Springs area and found the food to be great and surprisingly cheap.
-We paid only $13.50 for lunch.
-We noticed this when we skied Snowbasin in Utah as well.
-They are owned by the same company.
-The lodges are spectacular log construction and the bathrooms are the best we have ever encountered at any ski resort.
+We usually have lunch at the base of the Warm Springs area.
+We found the food there to be great and surprisingly cheap compared to other larger resorts.
+The lodges are spectacular log construction, and the bathrooms are the best we have ever encountered at any ski resort.

 - The grooming is fantastic and their snowmaking is second to none.

 - The town of Ketchum is charming with a great main street to walk down.